SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 Next, get the `DJIMediaFile` object in the `self.mediaList` array by using the `indexPath.row` index.
 Lastly, update the `textLabel`, `detailTextLabel` and `imageView` properties of table view cell according to the `DJIMediaFile` object.
 You can get the "dji.png" file from the tutorial's Github Sample project.

+## Add Helper files from Demo

+Add the following files from the tutorial's final product to your project(TODO: link)
+- VideoPreviewerAdapter.swift
+- DecodeImageCalibrateLogic.swift
+- DJIScrollView.swift
+- DJIScrollView.xib
+- AlertView.swift

 Now, to build and run the project, connect the demo application to a supported DJI product (Please check the [Run Application](../application-development-workflow/workflow-run.html) for more details) and enter the `MediaManagerViewController`, you should be able to see something similar to the following screenshot:

 <img src="../images/tutorials-and-samples/iOS/MediaManagerDemo/fetchMediaFiles.gif" width=100%>